nuthanc/microservice/ticketing/README.md

 * In user.ts of models, add second parameter to userSchema
 * toJSON in mongoose, it is implemented as object
 * Can option click on toJSON to see other attributes
+* Note that ret is the JSON'ed object, and it's not an instance of the mongoose model
 * Remove password property using delete
 * Now check back by sending in Postman with unique email
 ```json